Announcement of Courses

 Required by CSU or UC for Completion of a Bachelor’s Degree — Repetition of the course is required by CSU or UC for completion of the bachelor’s degree.
 Courses are limited to four attempts and this enrollment limitation applies even if the student receives a substandard grade or a “W.” (Title 5 Section 55041)

 These courses will be designated as “may be repeated for credit’’ in the College Catalog.
 For more information on this policy, please consult your College counselor.
-For further information, see Course Repetition under the Academic Standards section of this Catalog.
+For further information, see Course Repetition under the Registration section of this Catalog.